jesses-code-adventures/excavator/readme.md

 - [x] press shift-F to recursively fuzzy find from the root directory.
 - [x] press b to browse the current target collection
 - [x] press shift-K to toggle showing collection tags for all samples
+- [x] press / to search the current buffer and move the cursor to the next match
+- [x] press n to move to the next search result after executing a search
+- [x] press p to move to the previous search result after executing a search

 ### todo
 - [ ] fix issue where fatal crash occurs if you try to tag a sample with no collection selected